Right-of-Way Policy Manual

-The District requires a permit prior to commencement of any construction activities within our service boundary, including projects that connect to or utilize District canals and projects that require construction on or occupation of District property or canal rights-of-way.
+The District requires a permit prior to the commencement of any construction activities within our service boundary where projects are adjacent or connect to a District canal(s), or where projects utilize or occupy canal rights-of-way.

-The District issues several types of right-of-way permits including:
+The District issues several types of right-of-way permits, including: